Members

 Mu-Han obtained her B.S. in Life Science and B.B.A. in International Business from National Taiwan University.
 Her passion for nature motivated her to pursue an M.S. in Marine Biology at the University of Bremen in Germany, where she specialized in the chemical ecology of phytoplankton holobionts.
 Currently, she is thrilled to embark on her next adventure exploring coral holobionts in the Davies Lab.
 Apart from science, she enjoys jogging, swimming, stargazing, and cuddling with her cat.

-Ally earned their B.S. from Ball State University in Indiana and is currently completing their M.S. at Auburn University in Alabama, focusing on the ecology and evolution of marine systems under environmental stress.
+Ally earned their B.S. from Ball State University in Indiana and completed their M.S. at Auburn University in Alabama, focusing on the ecology and evolution of marine systems under environmental stress.
 During their Ph.D. in the Davies Lab, they are excited to explore adaptation of corals at the population- and individual-level.
 If they aren’t in the lab, you’ll find them climbing, playing soccer, frolicking in the waves on the nearest beach, or shopping for a wild pair of socks (you’d be impressed with their collection).

 AQUARIUM TECHNICIAN